 So lots of people at once could be screened.

-And again, you're assuming that anyone coming there is going to know pretty quickly that they should be tested, and they're going to volunteer it, but it's the asymptomatic ones.
+And again, you're assuming that anyone coming there is going to know pretty quickly that they should be tested and they're going to volunteer it, but it's the asymptomatic ones.

-See, what's nervous, what what makes me nervous about this data from Stanford is that I'm assuming that not all of these people knew they were ill.
+See, what's nervous, what makes me nervous about this data from Stanford is that I'm assuming that not all of these people knew they were ill.

 They're the dangerous ones.